Disable Safari

 If you've ever tried to uninstall Safari from either your iPhone or MacBook, you'll quickly find that this is quite difficult.
 Safari can't be uninstalled from Apple devices, since it's technically a default app.
 A workaround for this is to disable Safari instead.

-- Use Apple's alternative to Screen Time to disable Safari and prevent re-enabling in the future.
+- A more reliable and comprehensive approach is to use Supervised Mode to disable Safari and prevent re-enabling in the future.

 You can even schedule access to certain websites and apps to limit the use of "gray-area" websites and apps (like Reddit or Twitter) to specific time slots during the day.